Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 @@@

-The top element of a workspace is a so-called _Folder_.
-It is simply a list of elements, and you can nest folders inside folders to obtain a tree-like structure.
+The window you see now is called the __workspace root window__.
+It represents the top element of a workspace, a so-called _Folder_.
+A folder is simply a list of elements, and you can nest folders inside folders to obtain a tree-like structure.
 You can think of a folder as a PD or Max patch, only that objects have no visual position within the patch but are just itemised as a list.
 Since we just created a new workspace, that list is initially empty.
 You can add new objects by clicking on the button with plus-shaped icon and choosing